Kotlin/dataframe/docs/StardustDocs/topics/gradle.md

 <tabs>
 <tab title="Method 1.
 Annotation processing">

-ImportDataSchema annotation must be above package directive.
+`@ImportDataSchema` annotation must be above package directive.
 You can put this annotation in the same file as data processing code.
 You can import schema from URL or relative path of the file.
 Relative path by default is resolved to project root directory.
 You can configure it by [passing](https://kotlinlang.org/docs/ksp-quickstart.html#pass-options-to-processors) `dataframe.resolutionDir`